What does ECO mean?

-In the context of the Eco Hub, eco has two meanings.
-Firstly it is an extremely environmentally sustainable building and secondly it was economical to build and is economical to run.
+In the context of the Eco Hub, eco has two meanings – it is an environmentally sustainable building and it is economical – to build and to run.

 This combined heating system provides both space heating and water heating for the whole building.
 Water is stored at different temperatures in the Oskar Tank and is drawn off when needed into the 3 different heating systems in the building as well as to heat up to 50l of water per minute.
 The new extensions have under floor heating, the library area has modern radiators with a large surface area and the main hall is heated by fan cooled units which blow warm air into the space.